-Panel increases its focus for services under outputs 3 and 4 of developing, and educating on, policy proposals that maintain a proper balance between the cost of compliance with the Code and the benefits arising from it.
+educating on, policy proposals that maintain a proper balance between the cost of compliance with the Code and the benefits arising from it.

-The Panel has a strong and positive relationship with its monitoring department, MBIE.
+The Panel has a strong and positive relationship with its monitoring department, Ministry of Business, Innovation and Employment (MBIE).
 This responsive relationship results in efficient policy development outcomes, as the respective organisations co-operate to improve efficiency of processes.
 The Panel and MBIE officials engage regularly to keep each other informed on matters of mutual interest and concern.